zippy/anansi/README.markdown

 for example:

     > ss {"to":0, "signal":"self->host-room", "params": {"name": "the room", "password": "pass", "matrice-address":33}}

-Get a list of receptors defined on the server:
+Get the state changes count.
+You can use this to poll to see if the state has changed.

-    > rl
+    > gc
+    {"status":"ok", "result":20}

 Get the state of a receptor: (you can set full to true for more detailed state info)

     > gs {"addr":0}